 A top tip for the glaze

 I’ve topped the cake with a lemon strawberry glaze.
 It’s very easy, being simply lemon juice mixed with confectioner’s sugar, and a secret ingredient (well, sort of, given I’ve told you it’s lemon strawberry)…freeze dried strawberries!
 While the fresh Florida strawberries are great inside the cake, fresh strawberries cause issues in frosting and glazes – they have a tendency to separate.
 Instead, crumbling up freeze dried strawberries gives a lovely color and slight flavor without that problem.

 This strawberry bundt cake is moist, fragrant and delicious.
 It’s perfect for adding a little brightness into a cold day.
 Share it with friends or family, or keep it for yourself.
 There’s no judgement this time of year but whatever you do, enjoy.

-- 6tbsp/90g unsalted butter, cold, cut into small chunks
+- 6 tbsp unsalted butter 90g, cold, cut into small chunks

 - 3 eggs

 - 2 cups all purpose flour 280g plain flour

 - 3 tbsp confectioners sugar

 Hull the strawberries, cut them in half or in quarters if larger and place on a baking sheet.
 Drizzle over the oil and balsamic vinegar, toss and turn the strawberries cut side down.
 Roast for 15min.
 Allow them to cool then blend to a puree.
 If a lot of liquid has come out of them, just pick out the strawberries and blend those.
 If you have less puree than 1 cup/240ml top up with the syrup that came out of the berries.
 These can be stored overnight in the fridge before making rest of cake.